T1me2/Project2-/README.md

 Do Elon tweets have an impact on his associated corporations share price?

 We plan to use the Twitter API to look at Elon Musk’s tweets for mentions of Tesla or Twitter.
-We will also pull aggregate trading data from Quandl Finance API and match to twitter data to analyze the impact of Elon tweets & aggregate tweet volume on his companies’ stock price, trading volume, and any other financial data of interest.
+We will also pull aggregate trading data from the Quandl Finance API and match to twitter data to analyze the impact of Elon tweets & aggregate tweet volume on his companies’ stock price, trading volume, and any other financial data of interest.

 We plan to load the data into a relational database to perform our final analysis.